We are currently experiencing some technical issues. If you are having issues placing your order, please check back in a little while.

 Carry Documents

-Always carry the receipts or any other document that you have which would prove that you legally purchased your Delta 8.
+Always carry the receipts or any other document that you have that would prove that you legally purchased your Delta 8.
 If you’re taking it for a medical condition, make sure that you provide a note from your doctor to the airline.

 Purchase Delta 8 In Legal Stores